Compiling BASIC Program Files

 }

-• Change "label" in the tasks, When run build tasks, you can select one of these tasks
+- Change "label" in the tasks.
+When you run build tasks, you can select one of these tasks.

 Example 4.
 Additional compilation arguments